Jeremycouturier/rabinmiller/README.md

 Expectancy of runtime : 0.491230 seconds

 try n° 1
-found to be composite in 0.013371 secondes
+found to be composite in 0.013371 seconds

 try n° 2
-found to be composite in 0.013437 secondes
+found to be composite in 0.013437 seconds

 try n° 3
-found to be composite in 0.013025 secondes
+found to be composite in 0.013025 seconds

 try n° 4
-found to be composite in 0.013367 secondes
+found to be composite in 0.013367 seconds

 try n° 5
-found to be composite in 0.013509 secondes
+found to be composite in 0.013509 seconds

 try n° 6

-a prime was found !
+Found to be prime !

 base 10 :